hyperform-dev/hyperform/README.md

 >>> 🟢 greetEvening https://ltirihayh9.execute-api.us-east-2.amazonaws.com/greetEvening
 ```

-If you just want to use it internally, you can omit `--url`.

 ### 📡 Call

 You can call the functions via HTTP (GET, POST), and use them internally (SNS, Google PubSub, Google Storage Trigger).
 How you pass inputs to them depends on how you call them:

 method |  example